More police officers mobbed to death in Sierra Leone unrest | Africanews

 A nationwide curfew has been declared in Sierra Leone, following massive protests in parts of Freetown and other areas in the Northern part of the country.

-Two police officers were killed Wednesday when protesters descended into clashes between security forces and youth demanding the president resign, because of "economic hardship".
+Citing security souces Thursday, Reuters reported that six police officers were killed in anti-government protests in northern and western Sierra Leone when protesters descended into clashes between security forces and youth demanding the president resign, because of "economic hardship".

 Women who had gathered in the city centre Wednesday morning, holding placards, later fled the scene as tensions rose.